-The lending arrangement will not comprise a disposal of shares because the transaction qualifies as a "securities lending arrangement" as defined in section 1(1), that is, the shares were returned within 12 months from the date of transfer to the borrower and comprise identical securities as defined in section 1(1) and Company B is contractually bound to compensate Company A for any distributions received during the lending period.
+The lending arrangement will not comprise a disposal of shares because the transaction qualifies as a "securities lending arrangement" as defined in section 1(1).
+The requirements for a securities lending arrangement that were complied with included the fact that -

+- the shares were returned within 12 months from the date of transfer to the borrower; - each such share comprised an "identical share" as defined in section 1(1); and - Company B was contractually bound to compensate Company A for any distributions received during the lending period.